jerodgoode/vLLM-Mistral7b-Demo/README.md

 # vLLM Mistral-7B Demo
-Serving Mistral-7B with vLLM in a Python Virtual Environment
+Serving Mistral-7B with vLLM in a Python virtual environment on NVIDIA A10

 ## PROJECT DESCRIPTION
 This project documents how to set up and serve the **Mistral-7B-Instruct** model using the [vLLM](https://github.com/vllm-project/vllm) inference engine inside a Python virtual environment.
 The environment was tested on an **NVIDIA A10 GPU** cloud instance.
 Mistral-7B was chosen for this project due to it's performance comparatively to the LLaMA 2 family, another LLM developed by Meta.
 Below are Mistral's performance vs LLaMA: